Top 8 Metal Detecting Must-Have Tools

 6. Sand Scoop

-If you are going to hunt on the beach or in other sandy areas you need to have a sand scoop.
+If you are going metal detecting on the beach or in other sandy areas you need to have a sand scoop.
 It’s basically like a ladle with holes in it, allowing you to dig and sift through the sand to locate your item.

 While this may not seem like a necessity, especially if you don’t travel far to hunt, it will make it easier to keep all of your gear together.
 Additionally, a metal detector case will protect your device when you’re not using it.